 - 4.31.1 Requirement - A. Upright and pendent standard coverage sprinklers shall be capable of distributing water in a uniform manner.
 Samples shall be tested as detailed in Section 4.31.2.A and shall meet the requirements in Table 4.31.2 for the appropriate nominal K-factor.
 For each test condition, not more than one individual pan shall have a collection less than the minimum required.
 Dry pans (i.e., zero water collection) are not permitted. - B. Standard sidewall sprinklers (horizontal and vertical) shall be tested as detailed in Section 4.31.2.B.
 The amount of water collected in any individual pan shall not be less than 0.030 gal/min/ft2 (1.22 mm/min) and the average collection shall not be less than 0.050 gal/min/ft2 (2.04 mm/min), for the area covered.
 EXCEPTION: Up to two non-adjacent pans may have a collection less than 0.030 gal/min/ft2 (1.22 mm/min).
 Dry pans (i.e., zero water collection) are not permitted.
-Sidewall sprinklers shall provide a minimum of 3.5 percent of the total discharge [i.e., at least 0.525 gal/min (1.99 L/min) in the 10 ft (3.05 m) span between sprinklers] against the back wall and shall wet the back wall completely from the floor up to 4 feet (1.2 m) below the deflector.
-No dry areas are allowed within that region. - C. Sprinklers with factory painted or decorative finishes, such as plating, shall comply with the same performance criteria as those without such finishes. - D. When sprinklers are fitted with protective guards, such guards shall not degrade the average collection by more than 20 percent.
+Sidewall sprinklers shall provide a minimum of 3.5 percent of the total discharge [i.e., at least 0.525 gal/min (1.99 L/min) in the 10 ft (3.05 m) span between sprinklers] against the back wall

+- C. Sprinklers with factory painted or decorative finishes, such as plating, shall comply with the same performance criteria as those without such finishes. - D. When sprinklers are fitted with protective guards, such guards shall not degrade the average collection by more than 20 percent.
 Minimum average and individual pan requirements shall be ignored.
 However, dry pans are not permitted. - E. For sprinklers with corrosion resistant coatings such as wax, prior to the distribution tests, the coated samples shall be operated in the air oven (Section 4.30) and exposed for the maximum operating time for the appropriate temperature rating as stated in Table 4.30.1.2.
 The presence of a corrosion resistant coating shall not degrade the average collection by more than 10 percent.
 Minimum individual pan requirements shall be ignored.
 However, dry pans are not permitted. - 4.31.2 Tests/Verification